MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

 The GitHub Enterprise Cloud API connector is currently in private preview and being gradually rolled out.
 This preview version is provided without a service level agreement, and it's not recommended for production workloads.
 Certain features might not be supported or might have constrained capabilities.
 For more information, see [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/).

 This article provides instructions for connecting Microsoft Cloud App Security to your existing GitHub Enterprise Cloud organization using the App Connector APIs.
-This connection gives you visibility into and control over your organization's GitHub Enterprise Cloud use.<!-- For more information about how Cloud App Security protects GitHub Enterprise Cloud, see **//TODO:: ???**.-->
+This connection gives you visibility into and control over your organization's GitHub Enterprise Cloud use.
+For more information about how Cloud App Security protects GitHub Enterprise Cloud, see [Protect GitHub Enterprise](protect-github.md).

 ## Prerequisites